Updated

 Can you act as our outsourced IT department in Ancaster?

-Do you offer co-managed IT?
+Do you offer co-managed IT in Ancaster?

 Can Fusion replace the break-fix IT arrangement that most Ancaster firms rely on?

 Yes.
 Most Ancaster professional services firms use a reactive model: call someone when something breaks, hope it’s fixed before a deadline.
 Fusion’s managed IT replaces that with proactive monitoring that catches failures before they affect users, 15-minute response times when something does go wrong, and patch management that prevents many incidents entirely.
-For law firms and accounting practices billing by the hour, preventing downtime is worth more than fixing it quickly.

 Does Fusion support engineering consultants in Ancaster with project-specific IT needs?